stijn-dejongh/lovecraft_public_domain/manuscript/silver_key.md

 planets as his eyes traced out the velvet and deserted lawns shining undulant between their tumbled walls, the clumps of faery forest setting off far lines of purple hills beyond hills, and the spectral wooded valley dipping down in shadow to dank hollows where trickling waters crooned and gurgled among swollen and distorted roots.

 Something made him feel that motors did not belong in the realm he was seeking, so he left his car at the edge of the forest, and putting the great key in his coat pocket walked on up the hill.
 Woods now engulfed him utterly, though he knew the house was on a high knoll that cleared the trees except to the north.
 He wondered how it would look, for it had been left vacant and untended through his neglect since the death of his strange great-uncle Christopher thirty years before.
 In his boyhood he had revelled through long visits there, and had found weird marvels in the woods beyond the orchard.

 Shadows thickened around him, for the night was near.
 Once a gap in the trees opened up to the right, so that he saw off across leagues of twilight meadow and spied the old Congregational steeple on Central Hill in Kingsport; pink with the last flush of day, the panes of the little round windows blazing with reflected fire.
 Then, when he was in deep shadow again, he recalled with a start that the glimpse must have come from childish memory alone, since the old white church had long been torn down to make room for the Congregational Hospital.
 He had read of it with interest, for the paper had told about some strange burrows or passages found in the rocky hill beneath.

 Through his puzzlement a voice piped, and he started again at its familiarity after long years.
 Old Benijah Corey had been his Uncle Christopher's hired man, and was aged even in those far-off times of his boyhood visits.
 Now he must be well over a hundred, but that piping voice could come from no one else.
 He could distinguish no words, yet the tone was haunting and unmistakable.
-To think that "Old Benijy " should still be alive!
+To think that _"Old Benijy"_ should still be alive!

-  "Mister Randy!
+_"Mister Randy!
 Mister Randy!
 Whar be ye?
 D'ye want to skeer yer Aunt Marthy plumb to death?
 Hain't she tuld ye to keep nigh the place in the arternoon an' git back afur dark?
 Randy!
 Ran . . . dee! . . .
 He's the beatin'est boy fer runnin' off in the woods I ever see; haff the time a-settin' moonin' raound that snake-den in the upper timber-lot! . . .
-Hey, yew, Ran . . . dee! "
+Hey, yew, Ran . . . dee!"_

 Randolph Carter stopped in the pitch darkness and rubbed his hand across his eyes.
 Something was queer.
 He had been somewhere he ought not to be; had strayed very far away to places where he had not belonged, and was now inexcusably late.
 He had not noticed the time on the Kingsport steeple, though he could easily have made it out with his pocket telescope;